Certified Divorce Coaching

 I’m feeling stuck in this separation and don’t know how to move forward.

-A divorce coach can support you to self discover your way through, and think about things with a fresh perspective, opening things up for progress all along the way.
+Divorce coaches work to support you and to help you self-discover your way through and think about things with a fresh perspective, opening things up for progress all along the way.
 Clients have said they couldn’t imagine not working with a divorce coach and would probably still be stuck if they hadn’t engaged one.

 I feel like I’ll be spending more money on this divorce adding a coach to the mix. is this true?

-What is the difference between a lawyer and a divorce coach?
+What is the difference between a lawyer (Family Law) and a divorce coach?